GoogleCloudPlatform/cloud-opensource-java/dependencies/example-projects/grpc-vs-google-api-client/README.md

-# grpc 1.17.1 v.s. google-api-client 1.27.0
+# grpc 1.17.1 vs google-api-client 1.27.0

-This project is to demonstrate `NoSuchMethodError` generated from the class path for google-api-client and grpc-core.
+This project demonstrates that a Maven project using google-api-client 1.17.1 and grpc-core 1.27.1 can generate a `NoSuchMethodError`.

 The package name `io.grpc.internal` is used for convenience, because DnsNameResolver is package private.